top of page

 I try not to panic.
 But I do!

-For some unfathomable reason, I visualise the third page of my delivery papers, stating that there are no operational armaments on board today.
+For some unfathomable reason, I visualise the third page of my delivery papers, stating that no operational armaments are loaded today.
 ‘Thank you very much!’
 I shout at no one.
-Then in a flash, I remember I can’t fire them anyway – I’m by myself.

-I slam the control column fully forward, my simple delivery flight turning into a survive-or-die situation.
+I slam the control column fully forward, my simple delivery flight becoming a survive-or-die situation.

 Oh, why won’t this plane move?
-I’m so used to having instant responses from a Spitfire or Hurricane – this Wimpy is deciding itself whether to go into a dive.
+For some reason this kite is not cooperating!
+I’m so used to having instant responses from a Spitfire or Hurricane – this Mosquito is deciding itself whether to go into a dive.
 Come on – move!

 I watch in horror as I follow the 109, which is completing its killing manoeuvre, and I dive for the safety of the clouds beneath me.
 I have only seconds to make it.